pauloedsr/node-clean/README.md

 # nodejs-webdefault
-Projeto básico para implementações em nodejs com express, mongoose, pug e pug-bootstrap.
+Basic project for implementations on nodejs with express, mongoose, pug and pug-bootstrap.